uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/getrf_batch_scratchpad_size.rst

 Number of elements of type ``T`` the scratchpad memory should able to hold to be passed to the Group API of the :ref:`onemkl_lapack_getrf_batch` function.

+.. container:: section

+  .. rubric:: Throws

+:ref:`oneapi::mkl::lapack::exception<onemkl_lapack_exception>`
+   Exception is thrown in case of incorrect supplied argument value.
+   Position of wrong argument can be determined by `info()` method of exception object.

 **Strided API**

 Computes the number of elements of type ``T`` the scratchpad memory should able to hold to be passed to the Strided API of the :ref:`onemkl_lapack_getrf_batch` function.